A Comprehensive Guide to Theatrical References in The Marvelous Mrs. Maisel: Season 1

 In celebration, we went on an exhaustive hunt for (almost) every single theatrical reference from the first three seasons of The Marvelous Mrs. Maisel.
-Here you will find our coverage of season 3, with season 4 to follow in future installments.
-(You can read season 1 here.)
+Here you will find our coverage of season 1, with seasons 2, 3, and 4 to follow in future installments.
 How many references did you spot upon first viewing?

 Note: The Marvelous Mrs. Maisel films primarily in New York and features numerous theatrical performers in supporting roles.
 Because of the sheer number of actors involved, they have been omitted as references; for this piece, a reference is defined as an explicit call-out to the theater or to something produced by the theater, such as a song on the soundtrack coming from a musical theater cast recording.
 If a performer does not play a theatrically oriented character, they are not singled out in this list.

 "On a Wonderful Day Like Today" – The Roar of the Greasepaint, the Smell of the Crowd